ai/fotoramajs/README.md

 [Fotorama] is a simple, stunning, powerful JavaScript gallery.

 This is packager, that allows you to simply install and maintain Fotorama by RubyGem in Rails Assets Pipeline.
+In development it will use local copy and in production it will use CDN.

-Fotorama is created and maintained by [Artem Polikarpov].
+Fotorama was created and maintained by [Artem Polikarpov].

 [Fotorama]:         http://fotorama.io/
 [Artem Polikarpov]: http://artpolikarpov.ru/